1,000+ Opportunities

 For more information about the biennial grants, please review the Guidelines/Start Here and Frequently Asked Questions or email Heather Quinlan .
 Grant Application and Required Documents Factors for Consideration Grant Application Evaluation Process FREQUENTLY ASKED QUESTIONS (F. A.

-Participate in and encourage partnerships that benefit youth and amateur sports/physical activity.
-Ensure that funds provided by AZSTA are distributed in a responsible and effective manner while ensuring compliance with the Authority's enabling legislation.
+Ensure that funds provided by AZSTA are distributed in a responsible and effective manner in compliance with the Authority's enabling legislation.
 Factors for Consideration Adjacent, in proximity, or benefit to a local school.
 Benefit to a local community (number of individuals impacted).

 Demonstrated financial need.
 Previous AZSTA grant recipients are encouraged to apply, but may not be as highly considered as first time applicants.
+AZSTA may match 2/3 of the project's total cost up to a maximum of $250,000.

-Applicant must be a Maricopa County agency, municipality, school district or any other incorporated public entity (including a combination of the forgoing) or a 501 (c) (3) or 501 (c) (4) non-profit organization, which has been in operation no less than one calendar year (evidence required).
-Project must be located in Maricopa County.
+Applicant must provide evidence that it has set aside 100% of their match.
+Applicant must be a Maricopa County, AZ agency, municipality, school district or any other incorporated public entity (including a combination of the forgoing) or a 501 (c) (3) or 501 (c) (4) non-profit organization, which has been in operation no less than one year (evidence required).
+Project must be located in Maricopa County, AZ.

 Funding will not be provided for overhead/administrative expenses, loans or endowments, conferences, individuals, tournaments, travel, capital campaigns, or any other category that the Authority, in its sole discretion, considers to not be related to the goals and objectives of the grant.